learnk8s/learnk8s.io/src/custom-authentication/content.md

     - <K8S-EXTERNAL-IP>
 ```

-> Please replace `<K8S-EXTERNAL-IP>` with the _external IP address_ of the Kubernetes compute instance, which you can find out by running `gcloud compute instances list` on your local machine.
+> Please replace `<K8S-EXTERNAL-IP>` with the _external IP address_ of the `k8s` instance.

+Save the above in a file named `kubeadm-config.yaml` in the current working directory of the instance you're currently logged into.

-The kubeadm configuration file contains three sections:
+The above kubeadm configuration file contains three sections:

-- `extraArgs` causes kubeadm to set the `--authentication-token-webhook-config-file` command-line option on the API server binary with a value pointing to the webhook token configuration file that you created above.
+- **`extraArgs`** causes kubeadm to set the `--authentication-token-webhook-config-file` command-line option of the API server binary with a value pointing to the Webhook Token configuration file that you just created.
-- `extraVolumes` mounts this file as a volume in the API server Pod.
-This is necessary because kubeadm launches the API server (as well as all other Kubernetes components) as Pods.
-If you wouldn't mount the file as a volume, the API server couldn't access it on the host filesystem.
+- **`extraVolumes`** mounts this file as a volume in the API server Pod.
+This is necessary because kubeadm launches the API server (as well as all other Kubernetes components) as a Pod.
+Without the volume, the API server couldn't access the file on the host file system.
-- `certSANs` adds the master node's external IP address as an additional subject alternative name (SAN) to the API server certificate.
+- **`certSANs`** adds the master node's external IP address as an additional subject alternative name (SAN) to the API server certificate.
 This will allow you to access the cluster from your local machine through the external IP address of the master node.

 _Now everything is ready to start the installation of Kubernetes._

-You can start the installation with the following command:
+You can launch the installation with the following command:

 ```terminal|command=1|title=bash
 kubeadm init --config kubeadm-config.yaml
 ```

-When this command completes, Kubernetes has been installed!

-Since you're creating only a single-node cluster, you don't need to run any other kubeadm commands on different nodes.
+_After this command completes, you're done — you don't need to run any further kubeadm commands, since you're creating only a single-node cluster._

-Kubeadm created a kubeconfig file in `/etc/kubernetes/admin.conf` that you can use to access the cluster with kubectl.

-You will use that to make some final setups to your cluster.
+However, you have to do some final adjustments to your cluster.

+To do so, you will  use the default kubeconfig file `/etc/kubernetes/admin.conf` that kubeadm automatically created.

-First, since you created a single-node cluster the master node must act at the same time as a worker node — for that reason, you have to remove the `NoSchedule` [taint](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) from the master node to allow it to run workload Pods:
+First, since your master node acts at the same time as a worker node, you have to remove the `NoSchedule` [taint](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) to allow workload Pods to be scheduled to it:

 ```terminal|command=1-2|title=bash
 kubectl --kubeconfig /etc/kubernetes/admin.conf \
   taint node k8s node-role.kubernetes.io/master:NoSchedule-
 ```

-Second, you have to install a CNI plugin in the cluster (which is not done automatically by kubeadm).
+Second, you have to install a [Container Network Interface (CNI) plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) which is not done automatically by kubeadm.

-Let's use the [Cilium](https://cilium.io/) CNI plugin, which you can install as follows:
+There are [various CNI plugins](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-networking-model) that you can choose from — for the current scenario, let's use the [Cilium CNI plugin](https://cilium.io/):

 ```terminal|command=1-2|title=bash
 kubectl --kubeconfig /etc/kubernetes/admin.conf \